zirkelc/koa-error/Readme.md

+> This package is a fork of the original [koa-error](https://github.com/koajs/error) package rewritten in TypeScript and reduced to a single dependency.

-# koa-error
+# koa-error-middleware

-  Error response middleware for koa supporting:
+Error response middleware for Koa supporting:

 - text
 - json